MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 *with respect to the image axes*, **not** in real or scanner coordinates (actually, it's a little bit more complicated than that, refer to the `FSL wiki
 <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/FAQ#What_conventions_do_the_bvecs_use.3F>`_
 for details).
-This is a rich source of confusion, described in further detail in following sections.
-The main point to note is that a particular ``bvals/bvecs`` pair is only valid for the particular image that they correspond to.
+This is a rich source of confusion, since seemingly innocuous changes to the image can introduce inconsistencies in the *b*-vectors.
+For example, simply reformatting the image from sagittal to axial will effectively rotate the *b*-vectors, since this operation changes the image axes.
+It is also important to remember that a particular ``bvals/bvecs`` pair is only valid for the particular image that it corresponds to.

 Using the DW gradient table in *MRtrix3* applications